jm-c/MITgcm/verification/front_relax/README.md

     instead of the current Y-Z (simply switching sNx,nSx,nPx <-> sNy,nSy,nPy in *SIZE.h*)
     to produce similar results (flipping U & V with 1 minus sign).
-    The only minor adjustment to input files is related to the setting of delX,delY in parameter file *data*, which also need to be switched, e.g., for the primay set-up:
+    The only minor adjustment to input files is related to the setting of delX,delY in parameter file *data*, which also need to be switched, e.g., for the primary set-up:

     > delXfile='dy.bin',
     >